denshoproject/ddr-manual/source/admins/workstations/create-workstation-vm.rst

 Install the VirtualBox Extension Pack.

+- [VirtualBox may do the following steps for you automatically.]
 - Run VirtualBox.
 - In the "VirtualBox Manager" window, click "File > Preferences" and select the "Extensions" tab.
 - Click the "Add package" icon on the right side of the window.